Demographics

 Milwaukee embraces the distinct character of its various heritages by hosting a cavalcade of ethnic festivals throughout the year, bringing together the larger community to celebrate the unique contributions and traditions of each group.
 Larger festivals rotate through the lakefront Henry W. Maier Festival Park, including Polish Fest, German Fest, Mexican Fiesta and Irish Fest.

 Milwaukee is home to a large, vibrant and active LGBTQ+ community that offers engagement, support resources, film festivals and social events, including PrideFest Milwaukee, an annual celebration held on Milwaukee’s lakefront.
+One of the nation’s longest-running Pride celebrations, PrideFest draws visitors from throughout the Midwest and reflects the region’s welcoming and inclusive spirit.
+Numerous community organizations, social groups, professional networks and inclusive faith communities help foster a supportive environment for residents and visitors alike.

 Ideal for All Ages & Stages

-The Milwaukee Region is an ideal place to start a career, raise a family or enjoy the freedom retirement brings
+The Milwaukee Region is an ideal place to start a career, raise a family or enjoy the freedom retirement brings.

 For Those Starting Out